-The Samsung Galaxy Note 7 was one of the best smartphones released in 2016 but following a global recall the phone has been permanently discontinued.
+The Samsung Galaxy Note 7 was one of the best smartphones released in 2016.
+However, following a global recall the phone has been permanently discontinued.
 Over 100 devices exploded or caught fire in the U.S. alone due to a faulty battery or component.
-Now that it’s no longer available and they must be returned, we’ve round up some great Galaxy Note 7 alternatives for your consideration.
+The phone is no longer available, and carriers are disabling it with software updates.
+As a result here are some of the best Galaxy Note 7 alternatives.

 On September 2nd just two weeks after the Galaxy Note 7 release date Samsung issued a statement on the matter, and in an unprecedented event recalled over 2.5 million handsets.
 Following the recall newer safe models had the same problem, which led the company to stop all sales and replacements.

 On October 11th Samsung confirmed the phone will no longer be available anywhere around the globe.
 They’ve instructed all owners to power down the device, leave it off, and return it for a full refund.
-It will be hard to replace arguably the best phone of the year, but here are some great Note 7 alternatives worth considering.
+In December and January updates started turning it into a paper weight.
+For those who still have one, we’ll help you replace it with something worthwhile.

 The Galaxy Note 7 had a lot to offer, which makes replacing it rather difficult.
 Features such as a large 5.7-inch Quad-HD display that’s best in the industry, a powerful processor with 4GB of RAM, a great camera, microSD support for storage expansion, the S-Pen stylus, and of course it’s IP68 dust and water resistant.

 There are countless reasons why a user would want this phone, but don’t worry, there are plenty of options that have similar features.
-In fact, the Galaxy S7 Edge from March is almost identical to the Galaxy Note 7, but instead of 5.7-inches it’s only 5.5-inches and doesn’t have an S-Pen stylus.
-Just about everything else remains, which makes it our first and best Note 7 alternative.
+In fact, the Galaxy S7 Edge from March is almost identical to the Galaxy Note 7.
+Instead of 5.7-inches it’s only 5.5-inches and doesn’t have an S-Pen stylus, but it’s close.
+Everything else remains, which makes it our first and best Note 7 alternative.
 Those who swap out the Note 7 for another Samsung device are eligible for $100 gift card from Samsung or carriers.

 Between Google’s new Pixel to the iPhone 7 and LG V20, buyers do have capable options to use instead.
 Many of the phones below have a similar screen size or the same features, so the situation isn’t as bad as some news sources would have you believe.

-Samsung also apparently confirmed there will be a Note 8 in 2017, and in Korea are giving Note 7 owners the Galaxy S8 for 50% off.
-That’s nice, but we need a viable replacement today, not next year.
+In Korea Samsung will apparently be giving Note 7 owners the Galaxy S8 for 50% off.
+Which is coming in March or April and sounds very promising.
+That’s nice, but we need a viable replacement today.
 Now that Samsung has officially terminated the Note 7 owners need to look elsewhere.
 Our slideshow below goes over 7 good alternatives.

 Samsung Galaxy S7 Edge